 Expeditions are different from how we live our daily lives.
 And to do such big expeditions successfully is not everyone’s cup of tea.
 While it tests your capabilities, it also is an amazing learning experience.
 So here is what is desired from anyone who aspires to take an expedition of this proportion :

 Well if you think you have all above qualities - you are generally fit for the expedition of this proportion.

 We would need the following documents from you :

-Please NOTE: If you book after 15 Feb 2019, there is an additional Express Processing Cost of 10% of the ticket price and the remaining amount needs to be paid by 15th March 2019.
+Please NOTE: There is an early bird discount to be availed for all bookings made before 31 October 2019.
+If you book after 15 Feb 2020, there is an additional Express Processing Cost of 10% of the ticket price and the remaining amount needs to be paid by 15th March 2019.

 To Book Your Slot / Payment Schedule - ( do ask for early bird discounts for bookings before Diwali)

 If you have decided - then we would have the following schedule of payments -

 1. Booking Amount : You need to send us a token advance to Rs 2 Lac, ( USD 3000) as an expression of interest.